Frequently Asked Questions

 How do I turn it off?

-Press and hold the button for about 7 seconds until the display turns off.
-This will still use a very small amount of power so we recommend you charge before using for a weekend.
+Press and hold the button for about 7 seconds until the display turns off or says Shutting Down.
+When turned off, they still use a small amount of power so we recommend you charge before using for a weekend.

 What happens when the battery really dies?